vivaria/edisonrul.ing/docs/source/cards/e/enervating-mist.md

 ### Card Rulings

-●If Enervating Mist and Infinite Cards are both active, whichever effect resolved last is dominant.
+*   If Enervating Mist and Infinite Cards are both active, whichever effect resolved last is dominant.